NYPL/nypl-core/vocabularies/business logic/partnerBibAndItemSuppression.md

 **TBD: implementation of this logic in Discovery may not be for MVP; ReCAP may offer a separate suppression/deletion flag.**

-A full rundown of partner-owned record suppression logic will be moved to this file once finalized.
+Once finalized, **Partner-owned** record suppression logic will be documented in this file (partnerBibAndItemSuppression.md).
+**NYPL-owned** record suppression logic will be documented in [nyplBibAndItemSuppression] (../nyplBibAndItemSuppression.md)

 In the meantime, please see the following doc for additional details (also contains NYPL bib/item suppression logic): https://docs.google.com/document/d/1iswn3DSe96Hy5cw8Sauql9OB88r6OUoBFzRsdx34Xb0/edit